Reading strategies

 - Venice, Middle Ages.

-What task will I need to do in the reading?
+What task will I need to do while reading?

-- I’ll need to use information from the passage to make an inference (it won’t be directly said).
+- Use passage information to make an inference (it won’t be stated directly).

 Q2: What can we assume about the houses of mainland Italian cities?

-Identify the info and tasks, then hover over the spoilers below to confirm.
+Identify the topic and task, then hover over the spoilers below to confirm.

 Q3: Other historians note that noble families in other European cities were able to build broad estates with heavy materials such as marble without the limited space and soft ground of an island, while Venetians tended toward vertical dwellings with light materials expertly chiseled or mosaicked by artisans.
 Where and why might this piece of information best be integrated into the current passage?

-Task: Decide where in the passage this information best fits (consider topic and purpose of each paragraph)
+Task: Decide where this information best fits in the passage by matching it to the focus and purpose of a specific paragraph.

 Q4: The author would most likely agree with which of the following statements, based on information provided in the passage:

-Read the passage, make brief notes/outline, and then answer the questions that follow.
-You can hover over the “spoiler” to check your answer and read an explanation.
+Read the passage, make brief notes/an outline, and then answer the questions that follow.
+You can hover over each “spoiler” to check your answer and read an explanation.

 Passage 1: THE GOTHIC PALACES OF VENICE which can be found at Project Gutenburg.